-- Use a 50/50 solution of water and antifreeze.
+- 1. Use a 50/50 solution of water and antifreeze.
 Using 100% antifreeze will result in engine damage.
-Check and replenish water prior to use.
+2. Check and replenish water prior to use.
 More water will be consumed when operating in hot conditions.

-If overflow pipe begins emitting vapor, check and replenish water. - 4.
-Remove and clean screen when dirty. - 5.
-Check and clean fins periodically.
-Clogged fins will increase water consumption.
+- 2. Cleck and repensal water prior to use, more water with the consumed when open a.
+If overflow pipe begins emitting vapor, check and replenish water.

+4. Remove and clean screen when dirty.

-6. Protect radiator from fertilizer corrosion by washing radiator core with water
+5. Check and clean fins periodically.
+Clogged fins will increase water consumption. - 6.
+Protect radiator from fertilizer corrosion by washing radiator core with water.